 desktop facebook on tablet – AhHah!!
 Something helpful!

-In this post on the ASUS Transformer forums, one user indicates that the standard browser on the Transformer has a checkbox that stops the browser from requesting mobile sites and allows you to browse the web in desktop mode, instead of mobile mode.
-Brilliant!
+In this post on the ASUS Transformer forums, one user indicates that the standard browser on the ASUS tablet has a checkbox that stops the browser from requesting mobile sites and allows you to browse the web in desktop mode, instead of mobile mode.

-To confirm, I checked the settings and there it is…mine was unchecked by default.
+To confirm, I checked the settings on my ASUS tablet and, sure enough, there it is.
+Mine was unchecked by default.

 I hope these tips help!